 A teacher must demonstrate to inspire and awaken joy in the creative expression of knowledge from students.
 This was the belief of the genius, Albert Einstein.
 Informed teaching means imparting knowledge with a purpose.
 Teachers should start a learning journey with questions that provoke deep thought.
 A sincere act of learning will ensue from the minds of the curious.

 After that, all learners should be asked to express their thoughts and ideas.
 That is when learning truly takes place.
-If this becomes part of a school’s teaching requirement, it will be evident from the poise of its students that they are of a caliber.

 So teachers in your school must instruct with an end goal.
 Are they trying to produce ‘text-book’ students or students that have a revolutionary way of thinking?